Safe lifting by machine

 UKCA marking or CE marking for new machines

-New machines must be UKCA marked or CE marked and supplied with a Declaration of Conformity and instructions in English.
+New machinery placed on the market in Great Britian (England, Scotland and Wales) must be UKCA or CE marked, and supplied with a declaration of conformity, and have instructions in English.

 If you are an employer or a self-employed person providing lifting equipment for use at work, or if you have control of the use of lifting equipment, you must make sure it is safe.